Facts about Phillis Wheatley

 She quickly mastered English, and the Wheatleys saw to it that she learned literature, mythology, Latin and Greek.
 By the time she was 13 she was writing her own poems, influenced especially by the poetry of Alexander Pope and John Milton.
 She published locally in 1767 and was considered a prodigy among the Boston literati, thanks to her “lively” personality as well as her sophisticated verse.

 After Susannah Wheatley died, Phillis Wheatley was freed; she married John Peters in 1778 and spent the rest of her life in poverty and obscurity, dying at the age of 31.
-Although her place as a historical figure is secure, the quality of her poetry is the topic of scholarly debate to this day, with her heritage and sex (so unusual for a poet in her day) adding spice to discussions of her artistic merits.
+Although her place as a historical figure is secure, the quality of her poetry is the topic of scholarly debate to this day, with her heritage and gender (so unusual for a poet in her day) adding spice to discussions of her artistic merits.

 Two books of her writings were published posthumously: The Memoirs and Poems of Phillis Wheatley (1834) and The Letters of Phillis Wheatley (1864).

-Phillis Wheatley corresponded with General George Washington in 1775… In November of 2005, a newly discovered letter written by Phillis Wheatley was acquired by a private collector for a reported $253,000… Her name is sometimes misspelled as Phyllis Wheatley, but Phillis Wheatley is correct.
+Phillis Wheatley corresponded with General George Washington in 1775… In 2005, a newly discovered letter written by Phillis Wheatley was acquired by a private collector for a reported $253,000… Her name is sometimes misspelled as Phyllis Wheatley, but Phillis Wheatley is correct.